 In the fall of 2011, Whitney got to fulfill her lifelong dream of bringing a remake of the film Sparkle to the silver screen.
 Filming took place in Detroit for six weeks commencing in October 2011.
 Whitney played the role of the mother, Emma, as well as being Executive Producer of the film.
 Sparkle was released in August 2012.
 Along with Sparkle, Whitney had been working on a remake of a Judy Garland film and a Waiting To Exhale sequel.

 Whitney’s tragic passing on February 11, 2012 is still deeply felt by her family, friends and millions of fans worldwide.
 Her Estate is committed to keeping her legacy alive.
-To that end, they along with Sony Music’s Legacy Recordings have released (to date) two albums – Whitney Houston Live: Her Greatest Performances on November 10, 2014 and most recently on November 17, 2017- I Wish You Love: More From The Bodyguard, marking the 25th anniversary of The Bodyguard and containing rare unreleased versions of many songs from the film.
+To that end, they along with Sony Music’s Legacy Recordings have released Whitney Houston Live: Her Greatest Performances in 2014, I Wish You Love: More From The Bodyguard in 2017, and Whitney Houston 35th Anniversary Edition, a 2LP box set in 2020.

 Whitney: Tribute To An Icon